Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

   * The math is the same, no matter what basis you're using for your coordinate system, so long as all your data uses that same basis.
   * No need to waste time calculating the world transform matrix for each joint if we don't have to.
 * Plan in place, let's write just a little bit of `updateThumbContacts`.
+-->

+We've got the rest of the framework in place, now it's time to implement `updateThumbContacts`.
+Before we begin, let's take a look at what data we have available to us from the hand tracking provider.

+We're passing the data to our System via the global variable `latestHandTracking`, which is a structure we made earlier that contains two optional `HandAnchor` objects, one for each hand.

+Looking at the [Apple Documentation](https://developer.apple.com/documentation/arkit/handanchor), we can see that we'll need to use the `handSkeleton` property to get to the joint data.

+The [HandSkeleton](https://developer.apple.com/documentation/arkit/handskeleton) object contains a function `joint(_ named: HandSkeleton.JointName)` we can use to get data about a specific joint.

+The [HandSkeleton.Joint](https://developer.apple.com/documentation/arkit/handskeleton/joint) object contains a `anchorFromJointTransform` property that we can use to get the position of the joint relative to its hand anchor.

+> **💬 Note**
+>
+> You may have a desire to also use the `originFromAnchorTransform` property on the `HandAnchor` object to convert the joints to world space.
+>
+> However, we don't need to do this.
+After all, we're not interested in the *world* position of these joints.
+Only their relative positions to each other, all of which are under the same `HandAnchor`.
+>
+> The math is the same, no matter what basis you're using for your coordinate system, so long as all your data uses that same basis.
+There's no need to waste time calculating the world transform matrix for each joint if we don't have to.

+Plan in place, let's write just a little bit of `updateThumbContacts`.

+We're going to loop through each hand, updating the thumb's status for each hand.
+If tracking data isn't available for a hand, we'll go through the `resetThumbContact` process to ensure the state is reset.

 ```swift
 class ThrusterSystem : System {